whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/01-introduction/01-00-introduction.md

 Yes.

 But, who cares?
-Remember ~10<sup>961755</sup> is way more than the 10<sup>97</sup> so even though our existance is a mere blip in the universe, there are still way more things to be created than could ever possibly be created, so in this sense the possibilities are literally and truely, endless, so get creating.
+Remember ~10<sup>961755</sup> is way more than the 10<sup>97</sup> so even though our existence is a mere blip in the universe, there are still way more things to be created than could ever possibly be created, so in this sense the possibilities are literally and truly, endless, so get creating.

 ## Learning Objectives